Stress Testing

 }

-It is recommended to use ab, wrk, or other professional stress testing software instead of apipost for stress testing.
+It is recommended to use ab, wrk, or other professional stress testing software instead of apipost.

-If it is a business with blocking IO such as databases and Redis, the number of processes can be set to 3-8 times the number of CPU cores, as more processes are needed to increase concurrency, and the overhead of process switching can be ignored relative to the blocking IO.
+If dealing with blocking I/O services involving databases or Redis, the number of processes can be set to three to eight times the number of CPUs, as more processes are needed to improve concurrency, while process switching overhead is relatively negligible compared to blocking I/O.

 ab